NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 #### Setting: Custom Labels

 Certain terminology in SkillTree may be overloaded to some organizations and could be confusing to end users.
-If this is the case, admins can customize the following labels displayed to users in the embedded Skills Display component:
+If this is the case, admins can customize the following labels displayed to users in the embedded Skills Display component and Progress and Ranking pages:
 - Project
 - Subject
 - Group
 - Skill
 - Level

+#### Setting: Always Show Group Descriptions

+Toggle this setting to always show the group's descriptions in this project embedded Skills Display component and Progress and Ranking pages.

 ## Copy Project